Home

 • Start the program editor with the "VIDLE for Python" shortcut on the desktop

-• Open an example program -- for example, bounce2.py.
+• On the File menu choose Open and choose an example program -- for example, bounce2.py.

 • Press F5 to run (or use the Run menu).